thelounge/thelounge.github.io/_docs/server/configuration.md

 # Configuration

-This part of the documentation will focus on the configuration of your Shout server.
-Start by locating the `config.js` file in the Shout folder.
+This part of the documentation will focus on the configuration of the server.
+Start by locating the `config.js` file in the `lounge` folder.

 To quickly open the config:

 ```
-$ shout config
+$ lounge config
 ```

 ## public